PutriSintaDewiSinaga/Machine-Learning-Terapan---Predictive-Analytics/README.md

 ## Daftar Pustaka

-- www.halodoc.com (2023).
-“Diabetes”.
-Diakses pada 14 Mei 2023, pukul 22.00 WIB, melalui website https://www.halodoc.com/kesehatan/diabetes
-- Peksi, Nandha, Bambang Yuwono, & Mangaras Yanu Florestiyanto.
-"Classification of Anemia with Digital Images of Nails and Palms using the Naive Bayes Method." *Telematika : Jurnal Informatika dan Teknologi Informasi* [Online], 18.1 (2021): 118-130.
-Web.
-14 Mei 2023
+[1] Peksi, Nandha, Bambang Yuwono, Mangaras Yanu Florestiyanto.
+"Classification of Anemia with Digital Images of Nails and Palms using the Naive Bayes Method." *Telematika : Jurnal Informatika dan Teknologi Informasi* vol. 18 No. 1: 118-130, 2021
-- Ramageri, B. M. (2010).
-Data Mining Techniques and Applications.
-Indian Journal of Computer Science and Engineering.
-Vol. 1 No. 4: 301-302
+[2] Ramageri, B. M., "Data Mining Techniques and Applications", *Indian Journal of Computer Science and Engineering.*, Vol. 1 No. 4: 301-302, 2010